Murali-group/SARS-CoV-2-network-analysis/README.md

 ### Cross Validation
 Similar to the previous section, the options to run cross validation can either be set in the config file under `fastsinksource_pipeline_settings -> eval_settings`, or passed directly to `run_eval_algs.py`.
 The relevant options are below.
 See `python src/FastSinkSource/run_eval_algs.py --help` for more details.
   - `cross_validation_folds`
-    - # folds to use for cross validation.
+    - Number of folds to use for cross validation.
 Specifying this parameter will also run CV
   - `sample_neg_examples_factor`
     - ratio of negatives to positives to randomly sample from the nodes of the given network
   - `num_reps`